-WORLDWIDE WALKING HOLIDAYS
+WALKING HOLIDAYS WORLDWIDE

-2021
+2023

 JAPAN - THE NAKASENDO PATH & KYOTO

-8-days / 7-nights inn-to-inn SELF GUIDED walk from Kyoto to Tokyo
+7-days / 6-nights inn-to-inn SELF GUIDED walk from Kyoto to Tokyo

 Experience the 'road through the mountains', the Nakasendo Path, at your own pace on this self-guided walk.
 Our Nakasendo walking holiday combines the ancient with the modern Japan to offer a truly unique insight into the Land of the Rising Sun.
 Japan is a land of contrasts, where an appreciation for the contemporary combines with a reverence for tradition, where skyscrapers sit side-by-side with peaceful ancient shrines.
 Journey from one ancient post-town to another, through forests of bamboo and Japanese cedar, staying in traditional Ryokan (travellers' inns) and Minshuku (family-run guesthouses), just like weary merchants, Samurai, feudal lords and their retinues did centuries ago.
 This self-guided walk includes a full briefing and most transport tickets.
 Start in Kyoto, with a full-day guided sightseeing tour.
-Then walk the best-preserved and most interesting parts of the Nakasendo Trail before being be catapulted forward into modern-day Japan ending your tour in bustling Tokyo.
-Daily on demand from March to November, 2021 Cost from: \$3870 per person twin share.
-Single room supplement on request Includes: 3 nights of comfortable 3 or 4-star hotel accommodation in en-suite rooms in Kyoto and Tokyo; 4 nights in traditional Ryokan and Minshuku, which usually have shared facilities; 7 breakfasts, 4 dinners; train travel (by local train, limited express train, or bullet train) from Kyoto to the Nakasendo Trail and from the trail to Tokyo and for the intermediate train trips on the Nakasendo Trail; full day private tour in Kyoto with English-speaking guide; detailed route notes and maps; local telephone support, optional briefing in Kyoto.
-Not Included: Flights or airport transfers, local transport on Kyoto day tour, meals not shown, drinks, entrance fees not mentioned, local Nakatsugawa-Magome bus, and personal expenses.
-Luggage transfers are not included but can be organised locally at extra cost.\ Grading: Easy to moderate.
+Then walk the best-preserved and most interesting parts of the Nakasendo Trail before being be catapulted forward into modern-day Japan ending your tour with arrival in bustling Tokyo.
+Dates: Daily on demand from April to November, 2023 Cost from: \$2985 per person twin share.
+Single room supplement on request Includes: 2 nights of comfortable 3 or 4-star hotel accommodation in en-suite rooms in Kyoto; 4 nights in traditional Ryokan and Minshuku, which usually have shared facilities; 6 breakfasts, 4 dinners; train travel (by local train, limited express train, or bullet train) from Kyoto to the Nakasendo Trail and from the trail to Tokyo and for the intermediate train trips on the Nakasendo Trail; full day private tour in Kyoto with English-speaking guide; detailed route notes and maps; local telephone support, optional briefing in Kyoto.
+Not Included: Flights or airport transfers, accommodation in Tokyo, local transport on Kyoto day tour, meals not shown, drinks, entrance fees not mentioned, local Nakatsugawa-Magome bus, and personal expenses.
+Luggage transfers are not included but may be organised locally at extra cost.
+Grading: Easy to moderate.
 There are 5 days of walking on the Nakasendo Trail; daily walks are from 3km up to 19km, with up to 725m of ascent and 645m descent.
 Suggested itinerary: